tone-man/CompassApp/README.md

-# CompassApp
-Project Description: CompassApp - React Native Educational Management App
+# CompassApp - React Native Educational Management App

 The CompassApp project is a React Native-based mobile application designed to facilitate educational management and enhance student engagement within the Compass educational program.
 The app aims to provide a centralized and intuitive platform for students and faculty to track and improve their academic progress, attendance, and study hours.